boxmein/CarND-Vehicle-Detection/writeup_template.md

 The project has been structured into multiple files:

-- classifier.py: the SVM training code.
+- **classifier.py**: the SVM training code.
 Includes all that is necessary to train the SVM classifier to detect cars
+- **vehicledetector.py**: the vehicle detection code.
+Searches for and marks vehicles in the provided video. (the first argument can be a video filename.)
-- Proto2.py: the
+- **hyperparameters.py**: all the hyperparameters for both training and detection.

 ## Classification Process